freckles98/warmup-randomiser/README.md

 ## TODO
-* Connect game to hosted database
-* Host app
+- [x] Build out base functionality
-* Populate database with more data
+- [ ] Populate database with more data
+- [ ] Connect game to hosted database
+- [ ] Host server and frontend somewhere
-* Think of a more robust API
+- [ ] Think of a more robust API
-* Protect app against vulnerabilities
+- [ ] Protect app against vulnerabilities
+- [ ] Prettier frontend